Residents' Parking Permit

 - The issuing of permits does not guarantee the availability of a space in the designated disc zone.

-- The vehicle must be in constant use (holidays excepted).
+- The vehicle must be in constant use (except for holidays).

 Should an application for a permit be turned down, applicants have a right of appeal.
 An appeal form may be obtained from the Highways Administration Section and should be submitted with accompanying documentation (if any) within 21 days of the refusal.